-By the 1890s he had become part of the Scottish Establishment, a county councillor in Dunbartonshire and, in 1892, the Member of Parliament for the English shipbuilding constituency of Barrow-in-Furness.
-He and his wife, Agnes, served its people well and he remained their representative until his defeat in the 1906 General Election.
-In 1897, the year of the Queen’s Jubilee, he was knighted and in 1904 he was created a baronet, incorporating the name of the Scottish estate he had recently acquired from the Cunningham-Graham family, Gartmore, into his title.
+In the 1890s, Cayzer became part of the Scottish establishment.
+He served as a county councillor in Dunbartonshire and, in 1892, was elected Member of Parliament for Barrow-in-Furness, a key English shipbuilding constituency.
+Alongside his wife, Agnes, he served the community diligently until losing his seat in the 1906 General Election.
+He was knighted in 1897, the year of Queen Victoria’s Diamond Jubilee, and elevated to a baronetcy in 1904.
+His title included the name Gartmore, after the Scottish estate he had recently acquired from the Cunningham-Graham family.

-Two of his daughters married Royal Naval officers who as Admiral Sir John Jellicoe and Admiral Sir Charles Madden, became household names during the 1914-1918 War.
-Indeed, Sir Charles found himself referred to as “the father-in-law of the British Navy”.
+Two of Cayzer’s daughters married Royal Navy officers who would become prominent military leaders during World War I: Admiral Sir John Jellicoe and Admiral Sir Charles Madden.
+As a result, Cayzer was affectionately dubbed “the father-in-law of the British Navy.”

 Four generations of Charles Cayzers: Sir Charles Cayzer, 1st Baronet, holding his grandson.
 Opposite, his father and standing his son the 2nd Baronet.